hphelion/documentation/commercial/3rd-party-license-agreements.md

 <p>AM_AUTOMAKE_VERSION(VERSION)</p>

-<hr /><p>Automake X.Y traces this macro to ensure aclocal.m4 has been
+<p>Automake X.Y traces this macro to ensure aclocal.m4 has been
 generated from the m4 files accompanying Automake X.Y.
 (This private macro should not be called outside this file.)
 AC_DEFUN([AM_AUTOMAKE_VERSION],